jaguardado123/3326-lab-twentytwo/README.md

 # Lab Assignment 22

-In this lab you will practice working with inheritance.
+In this lab you will practice working with abstraction.

 Unlike previous labs, your class has already been created for you.